Couples choose interfaith ceremonies for their spiritually inclusive approach.

 She has many contacts with such clergy if the couple needs help in finding another officiant.
 Rabbi Gloria has married people from backgrounds as diverse as the Philippines, Russia, Israel, and Nepal.
 Furthermore, she brings an open mind and open heart to her practice.

-Rabbi Gloria is a Seattle based Interfaith Wedding Rabbi.
+Rabbi Gloria is a New York City based Interfaith Wedding Rabbi.
 However, she has also worked with interfaith couples for their destination weddings.

 TESTIMONIALS FOR INTERFAITH CEREMONIES: